Tautiška giesmė: Usage in German-occupied Lithuania

-Usage in the Lithuanian SSR
+Usage during the Soviet occupation

 1940–1941

-Lithuanian Teachers Congress in 1940, where the teachers sang the Tautiška giesmė.

 Immediately following the Soviet occupation of Lithuania, the government of the Lithuanian SSR published a new constitution, the Stalinist Constitution of the Lithuanian SSR, that regulates the usage of the new flag and the new coat of arms as a symbol of the socialist identity.
 However, in this constitution, there was no regulations on a regional anthem for the Lithuanian SSR.
 According to Soviet custom, all of the republics of the Soviet Union had the "Internationale" translated into their own language as regional anthems.

 The officially-introduced "Internationale" in Lithuania was unpopular and the majority of the population of Lithuania disliked it as most Lithuanians then still remembered the "Tautiška giesmė" as being their actual national anthem.
 This was particularly evident when the authorities gathered all of the teachers in 14–15 August 1940 at the Lithuanian Teachers' Congress in Kaunas.
 The congress was attended by more than 10,000 primary and secondary school teachers and high school lecturers.
 Of all the speakers, only the Prime Minister of Lithuania, Vincas Krėvė-Mickevičius, reminded the audience of the Lithuanian national anthem, concluding his speech: "Light and truth all along, guide our steps forever."
 At the end of the congress the orchestra began playing the Internationale.
 A teacher began to sing the Tautiška Giesmė.
 Other teachers joined in singing the anthem, and shortly all of the teachers that attended the congress sang along, thus publicly testifying about "their determination to serve their homeland, but not the occupier".
 Inspired by them, the orchestra followed them standing.